CsatiZoltan/t8code-wiki/Step-3---Adapting-a-forest.md

 | num_elements | How many elements are currently considered (either 1 or a family) |
 | elements | The elements that are currently considered for adaptation |

-To explain these a bit: A `forest` store its elements in different arrays.
+To explain these a bit: A `forest` stores its elements in different arrays.
 One for each (process local) tree.
 Thus, in order to find an element we need the number of its tree and the index of it within this tree.
 These are `which_tree` and `lelement_id`.
 We have already seen `t8_scheme_cxx_t`, which specifies the refinement scheme.
 This stores for each element shape one member of type `t8_eclass_scheme_c` which provides the necessary functions